 Ultimately, understanding how your disability has contributed to your life helps you present yourself confidently.

 Never Associate Your Disability with Your Weakness

-Many variations of the question, “Tell me about your greatest weakness” exist.
+There are many variations of the question, “Tell me about your greatest weakness”.
 They can even be situationally based (i.e. “Tell me about a situation where your greatest weakness tripped you up.”).

 Whatever you do, never associate your disability with your weaknesses.

 If you are deaf, your weakness could be that you are a bit of a perfectionist, and that caused you to almost miss deadlines on projects several years ago.
 Since then, you’ve worked on achieving a better balance between quality work and cutting it close.

 Great!
 That is a perfectly understandable weakness.
 You do not want to say something such as, “I have trouble communicating with customers sometimes if they whisper on the phone.”

 Emotional intelligence goes a long way toward showing interviewers that you are more than your disability.
 Avoid painting yourself as a victim, and do not overcompensate.

 Put yourself in your interviewer’s shoes.
 What would you like to see?
 What would you like to know?
 What would turn you off?